Share this article

 a colorful parakeet nibbling the nose of a smiling young girl with braces

-Bird sitting vs bird boarding - the debate that can put some pet parents into a real flap!
+Bird sitting vs. bird boarding - the debate that can put some pet parents into a real flap!
 It can be tricky to decide what’s best for your feathered family when you’re away from home, and something you don’t want to shake your tailfeathers at.
-So, which is better?
-What are the ups and downs of bird sitting in comparison to paying for pet boarding?

 Let’s take a moment to perch and twitter over the pros and cons of both types of vacation pet care to help you make the right choice for your feathered fellows.
-So, let’s take flight and soar over our options with a bird's eye view…
+And for more detailed bird ownership advice, visit our blog.

 What is bird sitting?